 - Warm-ups and muscle activation

 - Resistance training and “getting a pump”

 - Developing the “mind-muscle” connection (learning to better “feel” your muscles working)

-Each of these goals require you to use the bands slightly differently, but with each example, you can accomplish quite a bit with just a few bands.
+Each of these goals requires you to use the bands slightly differently, but with each example, you can accomplish quite a bit with just a few bands.

 Resistance Band Stretches and Mobility Work

 One of the hardest things to overcome with stretching is the limitation on the range of movement from your muscles.
 That point where you are ‘feeling tight’ and as funny as this may sound, that limitation is actually from your head or another part of your body.

 Take a simple hamstring stretch, where you lie on your back with one leg on the floor and raise the other leg to the sky.
 Most of the time you use your hands to provide resistance.
 Simply looping a resistance band around your ankle can create a different movement pattern, which might allow you to generate more range of motion and as a result, a better stretch.